CGJennings/se3docs/docs/um-install-command-line-options.md

 Causes a fatal startup error.
 Used for testing.

 `--xDisableProjectRestore`
-Prevents Strange Eons from trying to re-open the same project that open when the app was last used.
+Prevents Strange Eons from trying to re-open the project that was open when the app was last used.
 This is useful if a problem with this folder is preventing the app from starting.

 `--xDisableFileRestore`
 Prevents Strange Eons from trying to re-open the files that were being edited when the app was last used.
 This is useful if a problem file is preventing the app from starting.